mokonaa/personal-projects/README.md

-# personal-projects
+# Personal Projects

-Repository regrouping all of the mini projects I did to learn how to code
+This repository regroups all of the personal projects that I did during my web development.
+It's a list of what I did :)

+* Projects
+  * Future project incoming
+  * Future project incoming...